s-samarth/trading-bot/README.md

 # trading-bot
 I Aim to make a completely automated trading bot which is going to make a lot of money.

+Currently Only Upstox API is fully functional and Up and Running.
+You will need to enable TOPT based Authentication in Upstox first and then you can fetch the UPSTOX_TOTP_SECRET(click for key under the TOTP QR while enabling)

 ### Running Instructions
 1) Setup the environment for running
 ```bash